Posts Tagged ‘ bosque brown ’

 I’ve been away to Boston for the past few weeks and got to spend time with the very excellent Dr. Randall of Particularity of Jetenderpaul.
 Around this time in 1999, we were planning a road trip to Savannah for the video shoot of “Our Future’s Passed” at Savannah College of Art and Design.
 The release of this video on the Jetenderpaul Presents The Modal Lines record ushered btv into the modern era.
 Their lo-fi indie pop remains some of our very favorite.

 Bosque Brown has been very busy.
-Mara and Ryan went to Europe and played a couple of shows in anticipation of the release of Baby in Europe on France’s Fargo Records.
+Mara and Ryan went to Europe and played a couple of shows in anticipation of the release of Baby for the original gerber baby in Europe on France’s Fargo Records.
 Bosque Brown will also be playing CMJ in New York City, Wednesday, 21 October at Local 269 at 10pm.
 We have a few live videos to post of Bosque Brown performances and will do that in the next few days.

 For the autumn, we will be properly releasing Erik Enocksson’s Farväl Falkenberg on LP.
 We will also start work on the 15th anniversary deluxe re-issue version of Starflyer 59 Gold on vinyl.
 We have many plans, but few details on that one.
 Vinyl re-issues have been consuming much of our spare thoughts as of late.

 For Philadelphians, the very excellent Wovenhand will be playing at Johnny Brenda’s this Thursday, 8 October.
 If you recall, btv co-released the vinyl edition of Wovenhand’s Consider the Birds.
 Ten Stones was released most recently on Sounds Familyre.